Deeraj7/dice-job-automation/README.md

 - **Login Credentials**: Username and password for Dice.com.
 - **Search Keywords**: The keyword(s) to search for relevant job postings.
 - **Max Applications**: Maximum number of applications per run.
+- **Resume Path**: Specify the path to your resume file, which will be used in applications.
 - **Other Search Filters**: You can add filters based on other criteria to further refine job search.

 ---